 Need a current account despite a record of bad credit?
-There are plenty of bad credit current account options available to you.
+There are plenty of bad credit current account options available.

-It’s hard to get by without a bank account these days, as it’s the main hub for receiving your income and making payments – but if you’ve got a bad credit rating, you may find it tough to get one.
+It’s hard to get by without a bank account, but if you’ve got a bad credit rating you may find it tough to get one.

 You may have bad credit due to missing a repayment on your credit card, mortgage or loan, or because you have been in and out of unemployment or moved address multiple times.

-What kind of bank account can I get if I’ve got bad credit?
+What kind of bank account can I get with bad credit?

 If you need a bad credit bank account, you could try one of the basic bank accounts offered by the majority of the big high street banks.

 A basic account will allow you to pay in and withdraw money, but other facilities and services may be quite limited – for example you probably won’t be able to get a debit card or cheque book and you might not be able to set up standing orders.

 If you have a very bad credit history, have been declared bankrupt or have a record of fraud, you may find you won’t be accepted for even a basic bank account, and applying and being rejected could leave a negative mark on your credit report.

 The most basic accounts are designed for people with bad credit and may not even require a credit check, but they do require a monthly fee and often charge you for withdrawing cash.

 Can I trust companies that promise to get me a bad credit bank account in return for a fee?